jimvb55/docker-bamboo-agent-base/README.md

 * `IGNORE_SERVER_CERT_NAME` (default: false)

-   Ignore SSL verification for the Bamboo server, e.g. if Bamboo is using a self-signed certificate
+   Ignore SSL certificate hostname if it's issued to a different host than the one under your Bamboo Base URL hostname

 * `ALLOW_EMPTY_ARTIFACTS` (default: false)